nrawrx3/voip_service/README.md

   `{"client_id":"frontend_app","user_name":"alice#123","room_name":"test-room-1"}`.
   This lets you join the test room as user `alice#123`.
 The `client_id` is `frontend_app` is used for keeping track of multiple clients.
 For now it doesn't matter.
-This client will now keep receiving events on
+This client will now keep receiving events on the gRPC stream.

 ### Spawn another client for sending dummy events